b12e/services-dashboard/README.md

 |----------|-------------|
 | `ADMIN_USERNAME` | Admin panel username (empty = no auth) |
 | `ADMIN_PASSWORD` | Admin panel password |

+## Passkey Authentication

+Passkey authentication works automatically with reverse proxies.
+The application detects the host from request headers (`X-Forwarded-Host`, `X-Forwarded-Proto`) and configures WebAuthn appropriately.

+**Requirements:**
+- Enable authentication by setting `ADMIN_USERNAME` and `ADMIN_PASSWORD`
+- Access the admin panel via HTTPS in production (required for passkeys)
+- Your reverse proxy must forward the correct headers

+**Note:** Passkeys registered on one domain (e.g., `admin.example.com`) will only work on that same domain or subdomains of the registrable domain (`example.com`).

 ## Service Fields